 As the world becomes more interconnected and global, expanding your business operations across borders is likely a strategic next move.
-After all, it offers significant benefits — enabling you to hire the best global talent, to span timezones, embrace diversity of thought and innovation, and achieve relative cost-efficiency.
+After all, it offers significant benefits.
+It enables you to hire the best global talent, to span timezones, embrace diversity of thought and innovation, and achieve relative cost-efficiency.

 Understanding EOR Contracts